-- The Oblask Dam in the Siberia level of 2 may be a shout out to the Bylemore Dam level of GoldenEye 64.
+- The Oblask Dam in the Siberia level of 2 is a shout out to the Bylemore Dam level of GoldenEye 64.
+It uses a very similar dam, camera movement in the intro and a lot of the same noises.
 Hardly surprising given that some of that game's devs became Free Radical Design members.

 - The Chicago level features a bar called O'Leary's.